BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 `bg3se::lua::State::LoadScript(): Failed to execute script: [string "MySEMod/Server/MySecondSEScript.lua"]:1: attempt to call a nil value (global 'getWyll')`

+Here you got your first intended error message.
+This is because we try to call the function `getWyll()` but `MySecondSeScript.lua` doesn't know how to access it.

-Here we have to make the function global as well to access it from other files
+Again we have to make the function global as well to access it from other files

 Create a function in  `MyFirsSEScript.lua`